What happened in Eden?

 A man would arise who would never call into question the love and mercy of God, who would proclaim the truth of God in his life.
 When we saw him, we could clearly see that God is light and in Him is no shadow!
 (1 Jn 1:5) God’s solution was Jesus!

 Adam and Eve were faced with a test, a crossroads on the path from the innocence of childhood to adulthood in God.
 They took the wrong turn and God sent His son to provide guidance back to the right path.

 What do we learn therefore from observing the disaster in Eden?

-It appears plain that God understands that we are on a journey from childhood to adulthood.
-It seems obvious from Scripture generally that God wants to encourage us on that journey and will expect us to play the adult and will hold us to account for our decisions on that journey, always exercising His wondrous grace.
+It appears plain that God has set us on a journey from childhood to adulthood.
+It seems obvious from Scripture generally that God wants to encourage us on that journey and will expect us to play the adult.
+He will hold us to account for our decisions on that journey, always exercising His wondrous grace.
 Above all else, He has provided us with an example of how to do it in Christ.

 He now expects us to live as Christ, pure and undefiled in a world that does not appreciate us, even hates us.
 He expects us to set about healing this broken world, broken in the fall and compounded ever since by those who would oppose him.

 The task for those who would be adult children of our Father is for us to first, trust and lean on Him and second, to take action at those crucial times that it is necessary to effect the healing of this broken world.
 In reality, this is to live a life active in living the word of God.
 Showing the light of the indwelling God in our hearts.